Atishay Ltd Directors Report.

 The Company has not accepted any deposits and, as such, no amount of principal or interest was outstanding, as on the balance sheet closure date.

-During the year there is no Change in share capital of the Company.
+During the year there was no Change in share capital of the Company.

-INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THE FINANCIALSTATEMENTS:
+13. INTERNAL FINANCIAL CONTROLS WITH REFERENCE TO THE FINANCIAL STATEMENTS

 The Company has in place proper and adequate internal control systems that commensurate with the nature of its business, size and complexity of its operations.
 Internal control systems comprising of policies and procedures are designed to ensure reliability of financial reporting, compliance with policies, procedure, applicable laws and regulations and that all assets and resources are acquired economically, used efficiently and adequately protected.